MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Group

-A Group in SharePoint can generally refer to one of two things.
+A Group in SharePoint can generally refer to one of three things.
 It may mean:

-- Security Group
+- SharePoint Group

-  - A container to organize users and other groups.
-A security group can be assigned permission levels on an object such as a site, a library or library, a folder or a document (or page, or item).
-Generally only a Site Owner can manage who is in a Security Group.
+  - A container to organize users and other security groups.
+A SharePoint group can be assigned permission levels on an object such as a site, a library or library, a folder or a document (or page, or item).
+Generally only a Site Owner can manage who is in a SharePoint Group.

 - Office Group

   - An Office 365 Group is a concept within Office 365 that allows users can be members of, which has it's own e-mail address, and can be associated to a Microsoft Teams team, or a SharePoint Site.
 A Microsoft Teams Team automatically creates an Office 365 Group.
 These can be public where anyone can join, or Private when you need to be invited or given a code to join.
 Permissions are simplified to only "Owners" or "Members".

+ - Security Group

+  - A security group is a container of users defined in Active Directory, one or more of these can be added to SharePoint Groups.
+Adding users in the security groups applies permissions in SharePoint.

 ## H